apache/trafficserver/doc/reference/configuration/records.config.en.rst

 .. note:: Although Traffic Server supports traditional custom logging, you should use the more versatile XML-based custom formats.

-.. ts:confvar:: proxy.confg.log.collation_host STRING NULL
+.. ts:cv:: proxy.confg.log.collation_host STRING NULL

    The hostname of the log collation server.

-.. ts:confvar:: CONFIG proxy.config.log.collation_port INT 8085
+.. ts:cv:: CONFIG proxy.config.log.collation_port INT 8085
    :reloadable:

    The port used for communication between the collation server and client.

-.. ts:confvar:: CONFIG proxy.config.log.collation_secret STRING foobar
+.. ts:cv:: CONFIG proxy.config.log.collation_secret STRING foobar
    :reloadable:

    The password used to validate logging data and prevent the exchange of unauthorized information when a collation server is being used.

-.. ts:confvar:: CONFIG proxy.config.log.collation_host_tagged INT 0
+.. ts:cv:: CONFIG proxy.config.log.collation_host_tagged INT 0
    :reloadable:

    When enabled (``1``), configures Traffic Server to include the hostname of the collation client that generated the log entry in each entry.

-.. ts:confvar:: CONFIG proxy.config.log.collation_retry_sec INT 5
+.. ts:cv:: CONFIG proxy.config.log.collation_retry_sec INT 5
    :reloadable:

    The number of seconds between collation server connection retries.

-.. ts:confvar:: CONFIG proxy.config.log.rolling_enabled INT 1
+.. ts:cv:: CONFIG proxy.config.log.rolling_enabled INT 1
    :reloadable:

    Specifies how log files are rolled.
 You can specify the following values: